chipfucker/marlie/info/rule34/cheatsheet.md

 > `questionable`.

 > [!CAUTION]
-> The rating of posts is user-based; To insert an opinion, users don't usually
+> The rating of posts is user-based; to insert an opinion, users don't usually
 > label things properly.
 For example, a mildly questionable post may be labeled
 > `explicit` because of the user's interests, and a post with a visible penis
 > may be labeled `questionable` because of the user's lack of sensitivity.